-18. Accepting the offer and terms of contract
+16. Accepting the offer and terms of contract

-- 18.1.
-The formal offer of a place at the University sets out any conditions that must be met to have this place confirmed and asks whether the applicant wishes to accept the offer. - 18.2.
-It is important that applicants identify any issues prior to accepting an offer, as changes to material information could lead to the offer being withdrawn by the University. - 18.3.
-Once an applicant has accepted the offer to study at the University, the applicant enters into a contractual agreement with the University. - 18.4.
-Further information can be found in the further particulars of offers which is sent to an applicant with the offer package and is published online.
+- 16.1.
+The formal offer of a place at the University sets out any conditions that must be met to have this place confirmed and asks whether the applicant wishes to accept the offer. - 16.2.
+It is important that applicants identify any issues prior to accepting an offer, as changes to material information could lead to the offer being withdrawn by the University. - 16.3.
+Once an applicant has accepted the offer to study at the University, the applicant enters into a contractual agreement with the University. - 16.4.
+Further information can be found in the further particulars of offers which are sent with the offer email and published online. - 17.
+Declaring criminal convictions when accepting an offer of a place